-An interest leading to a career choice happens when something you naturally enjoy or feel curious about influences the job or profession you choose later in life.
+An interest leading to a career choice happens when something you naturally enjoy, feel curious about, or like practicing influences the job or profession you choose later in life.

-If someone loves helping people and enjoys learning about the human body, that interest may lead them to pursue a career in healthcare, such as nursing, physical therapy, or medicine.
+If someone loves helping people and enjoys learning about the human body, that interest may lead them to pursue a career in healthcare, such as nursing, physical therapy, medical assisting, counseling, or medicine.

 Interest → Skill Development → Career Path